linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 We can see that the price of the bond,  $B$ , will equal the stock price,  $S_0$ , as long as the present value of the bond's coupons (the first term on the right-hand side) equals the present value of the stock dividends (the third term on the right-hand side).

 Example 4.
 Consider XYZ stock as in Example 2.
-If the note promised to pay $1.20 quarterly—a coupon equal to the stock dividend—the note would sell for $100.
+If the note promised to pay \$1.20 quarterly—a coupon equal to the stock dividend—the note would sell for \$100.

 A note that pays in shares of stock can be designed in different ways.
 Coupon payments can be paid in cash or in shares of XYZ.
 The instrument might be labelled either a stock or a bond, depending on regulatory or tax considerations.
 Dividends may change unexpectedly over the life of the note, so the note issuer must decide whether the buyer or seller bears the dividend risk.
 The coupon on the note could change to match the dividend paid by the stock, or the coupon could be fixed at the outset as in Example 4.

 Commodity-linked bonds.
 Suppose a note pays one unit of a commodity at maturity.
 In order for such a note to sell at par (which we take to be the current price of the commodity), the present value of coupon payments on the note must equal the present value of the lease payments on the commodity.
 The commodity lease rate plays the same role in a commodity-linked note as does the dividend yield when pricing an equity-linked note; both the lease rate and dividend yield create a difference between the prepaid forward price and the current spot price.

 Example 5.
-Suppose the spot price of gold is  $400/oz, the 3-year forward price is$ 455/oz, the 1-year continuously compounded interest rate is 5.5\%, the 2-year rate is 6\%, and the 3-year rate is 6.25\%.
+Suppose the spot price of gold is  \$400/oz, the 3-year forward price is\$ 455/oz, the 1-year continuously compounded interest rate is 5.5\%, the 2-year rate is 6\%, and the 3-year rate is 6.25\%.
 The annual coupon denominated in cash is

 $$ c = \frac {\mathbb {S} 4 0 0 - \mathbb {S} 4 5 5 e ^ {- 0 .
 0 6 2 5 \times 3}}{e ^ {- 0 .
 0 5 5} + e ^ {- 0 .
 0 6 \times 2} + e ^ {- 0 .
 0 6 2 5 \times 3}} = \mathbb {S} 8.
 5 6 1
 $$